The American Dad After School Special: Plot

 Steve, while attempting to escape from gym class, finds a hideout used by a gothic, overweight girl named Debbie, whom he finds fascinating and on whom he develops a crush.
 When Steve tells his father about his new girlfriend, Stan is delighted to hear the news and he even helps Steve to build up the courage to ask her out by using an explosive collar that will kill him within twenty-four hours if he doesn't.
 However, Stan messes up the programming while activating the device, accidentally setting it to kill Steve in just twenty-four minutes instead.

 Eventually, Steve manages to ask Debbie out, and the two begin dating each other while making plans to invite Debbie to meet Steve's family.
 However, when Stan sees Debbie for the first time via security camera, he becomes appalled by the fact that she's fat, and he forces the family to hide in the safe room of their house until Debbie leaves.
 Francine and Hayley then berate Stan for his behavior, and they (along with Klaus) are even able to point out his hypocrisy in which he is somewhat overweight after letting himself go over time.
 When Stan realizes they're right after checking himself in the mirror, he decides to go on a crazy exercise program and starts to gain an unhealthy obsession with his weight.
 While working out, Stan meets a personal trainer named Zack, who is depicted as being verbally abusive while also wearing a trucker's cap, and he's able to help him with his constant workout routine.

 Steve continues dating Debbie, not realizing that Roger is secretly in love with her, especially while watching them kissing each other.
 Meanwhile, Stan becomes surprised to learn that the more he exercises and the less he eats, the fatter and fatter he gets; he then suspects that Francine and Hayley are tampering with his vegetables to make him fatter, which turns out to be true.
 Shortly after, he is eventually suspended from the CIA for his "weight problem" when he passes out during a physical after taking just a couple of steps past the starting line.
-Upon coming home, Stan's family engages in an intervention with him over his weight problem, to which it’s revealed that Stan’s fat body was an illusion; instead, he was getting thinner to the point where he was almost becoming like a skeleton, and the reason for him thinking that he was getting fatter was because of it being a symptom of anorexia.
-It is also revealed that Stan's trainer, Zack, isn't a real person at all, but rather a figment of Stan's delusional imagination.
+Upon coming home, Stan's family engages in an intervention with him over his weight problem, to which it's revealed that Stan's fat body was a figment of his delusional imagination; instead, he was getting thinner to the point where he was almost becoming like a skeleton, and the reason for him thinking that he was getting fatter was because of it being a symptom of anorexia.
+It is also revealed that Stan's trainer, Zack, is also a part of the former's imagination.